wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-15.&emsp;Each day should be devoted to miracles.
+15. Each day should be devoted to miracles.
 ²The purpose of time is to enable you to learn how to use time constructively.
 ³It is thus a teaching device and a means to an end.
 ⁴Time will cease when it is no longer useful in facilitating learning.